sst/guide/_chapters/sst.md

 Finally, you can manage your users and authentication yourself.
 This is a little bit more complicated and we are not covering it in this guide.
 Though we might expand on it later.

-Now that we've got a good idea how we are going to handle users and authentication in our Serverless app, let's get started by adding the auth infrastructure to our app.
+Now that we've got a good idea how we are going to handle users and authentication in our serverless app, let's get started by adding the auth infrastructure to our app.

 # Adding auth to our serverless app